LoopKit/looptips/docs/data/tidepool.md

 ![iOS Tidepool Example](img/ios_tidepool_example.png){width="250"}
 {align="center"}

-## Tidepool&#39;s Mobile app for iOS/iPhone
-As part of *Tidepool* *Loop* development, *Tidepool* updated its *Tidepool* Mobile iOS app to integrate with *Loop* user's data stored in Apple's HealthKit database.
-This update also supports the [Jaeb Center observational study](https://www.jaeb.org/projects/){: target="_blank" } of Loop.

-### How does the Loop data upload work?
-The *Tidepool* Mobile iOS app will sync Loop&#39;s diabetes-related HealthKit data into your *Tidepool* account.
-The app will continuously upload that data so long as the *Tidepool* Mobile app is open, even if it is only open in the background.
-That data will then be viewable in two places: on the *Tidepool* Mobile app itself <u>when using notes</u>, or in your *Tidepool* account using the desktop Chrome browser (note: the two options are not identical viewing platforms, see discussion above).
-This means you will not have to plug any of your devices into a USB cable in order to upload your information to *Tidepool*.

-### Is the Tidepool Mobile app a replacement for Nightscout?
-Nope.
-This was not designed nor intended to be a replacement for your *Nightscout* site.
-They complement each other, rather than compete.
-This new upload of Loop data will allow you and your clinics to have a powerful tool to analyze Loop data through an easy-to-use, shared hub.

-### Are there any known issues with Loop and Tidepool Mobile app?
-The settings for *Loop* do not show up in `Device Settings` in *Tidepool Web*.
-This is because this info can't be uploaded from Apple Health.
-If you used *Tidepool* Web for your Medtronic or Omnipod before, you will still see the pump settings from before you started looping.

 ### What cool thing can you use this Tidepool Mobile app for?
 You mean, what OTHER cool thing can the *Tidepool* Mobile application do besides automatically uploading the data from *Loop*? <span translate="no">Tidepool Mobile</span> also provides an easily searchable log of meal boluses.
 If you are still learning new meals in Loop…how much to bolus, how long of a carb absorption…these notes are searchable and super easy to add.
 Learning how to bolus for that Tofu Breakfast Burrito?
 Simply record a note of how you bolused for it.
 If you want to, come back afterwards and leave yourself some suggestions for the next time to try.
 This searchable information can also help teens learn and exercise independent skills.
 If they aren’t sure of how to bolus for a meal, this could give them easy tips from past success without necessarily having to stop and ask a parent.
 As much as a parent might scoff at the idea of a kid looking up a meal, if the alternative is asking a parent…that might be all the motivation it takes.
 How about co-parenting?
 Want to leave a note that another parent or caregiver can look up? *"How were the last Chicken McNuggets bolused?"* or *"When was the last site change?"* can easily be tracked and retrieved with notes.